-In New York, he recently completed filming on season 2 of HBO's "Succession" and on Hulu's final season of "The Path," recurring as young Dr. Steven Meyer throughout Season 3.
-He has performed at the Public Theatre in their Mobile Unit production of Pericles, Prince of Tyre, appeared in the hit Off-Broadway revival of Lillian Hellman’s Another Part of the Forest, and was featured as Ishmael in the Drama Desk nominated production of Moby Dick at the Ohio Theatre.
+In New York, he has performed at the Public Theatre in their Mobile Unit production of Shakespeare's Pericles, Prince of Tyre, appeared in the hit Off-Broadway revival of Lillian Hellman’s Another Part of the Forest, and was featured as Ishmael in the Drama Desk nominated production of Moby Dick at the Ohio Theatre.

 Across the U.S., Christopher was most recently featured in the world premiere of Lyle Kessler's House on Fire and also in the critically acclaimed production of Born Yesterday at the Asolo Repertory Theatre.
 Before that, he appeared in the title role of J.B.
 Priestly's classic, An Inspector Calls, at the Pioneer Theatre in Utah and as Doctor Givings in Sarah Ruhl's In the Next Room at Syracuse Stage.

 Previously, he was part of seven seasons with the Denver Center Theatre Company, where his credits include Hamlet, Much Ado About Nothing, and The Three Sisters, as well as title roles in The Cripple of Inishmaan and in the world premiere of Pierre, adapted by Jeffrey Hatcher from the novel by Herman Melville.
 In addition, he helped develop plays in the Colorado New Play Summit at the Denver Center with featured roles in the world premiere productions of Great Wall Story and Grace, or the Art of Climbing.